eworm-de/routeros-scripts/doc/netwatch-notify.md

     / tool netwatch add comment="notify, hostname=poe-device, down-hook=/ interface ethernet poe power-cycle en21;" host=10.0.0.20;

+Also there is a `pre-down-hook` that fires at two thirds of failed checks required for the notification.
+The idea is to fix the issue before a notification is sent.

 The count threshould (default is 5 checks) is configurable as well:

     / tool netwatch add comment="notify, hostname=example.com, count=10" host=104.18.144.11;